 Eric Wilson, Private Chef, Jackson, Wyoming

-After several years of traveling through Europe working as a chef and opening his own cafes in Denmark and Sweden, Wilson was ready to settle down and found himself in Jackson Hole, Wyoming.
+Eric Wilson spent several years traveling through Europe working as a chef and opening his own cafés in Denmark and Sweden.
+Ready to settle down, Wilson found himself in Jackson Hole, Wyoming.
 He instantly fell in love with the big skies, bigger peaks, the rivers, and the world-class fishing.
-Once he found out there was a serious food scene, he was sold.
-That afternoon, Wilson walked into The Range, a restaurant in downtown Jackson featured in Gourmet and Bon Appetit and a Wine Spectator award-winner, and asked the executive chef for a job.
+Once Wilson discovered Jackson’s dedicated food scene, he was sold.
+That afternoon, he walked into The Range, a restaurant in downtown Jackson featured in Gourmet and Bon Appetit, and a Wine Spectator award-winner, and asked the executive chef for a job.

-Wilson has been in Jackson for over a decade now, moving on from The Range to chef positions at other esteemed valley restaurants and guest ranches until, eight years ago, he decided to become a private chef.
-Since then it’s been a whirlwind, he gets to go all over the place, fly in helicopters and private jets.
+A board member for Jackson Hole Food and Wine, Wilson has now been in Jackson for over a decade, moving on from The Range to chef positions at other esteemed valley restaurants and guest ranches until, eight years ago, he decided to become a private chef.
+Since then, life has been a whirlwind—he travels all over, often flying in helicopters and private jets.
 If he wasn’t so jazzed about this good fortune, it’d be easy to hate him.

-Jackson Hole food producers, from the morel hunter to ranchers raising lamb, pork, and beef, and farmers growing as much as can grow in a valley with a three-month growing season have come to trust Wilson too.
-They see how he freaks out over their work and how he respects it in his food.
+Jackson Hole food producers, from the morel hunter to ranchers raising lamb, pork, and beef, and farmers growing as much as can grow in a valley with a three-month growing season have come to trust Wilson, too.
+They see his appreciation for their work and how he respects it in his food.
 On a recent assignment in Costa Rica, Wilson asked a young woman selling her father’s fish if he could rent her homemade grill.
 That led to more conversation and soon the father, a fisherman, was bringing the best of his daily catches to Wilson.
 Spiny lobster?
 Sure, he’ll work with that.

 Date and Avocado Power Smoothie

 Inspiration for this drink was based on a Brazilian avocado drink that was delicious but full of sugar.
 By using dried medjool dates we can replace refined sugar with a dried fruit that gives energy and is delicious with avocado.
-This is a very easy and delicious recipe that will serve two people.
-This recipe is very quick energy full meal for the morning or afternoon as an energy boost!
+This quick, easy and delicious full-of-energy recipe is ideal for a morning or afternoon energy boost.

 You will need a VitaMix blender or another powerful blender model